 As the effort to award the Medal of Honor continues, numerous organizations and individuals have played a critical role in keeping Maj.
 Capers’ story in the public eye.

 United American Patriots, a nonprofit organization dedicated to supporting U.S. service members and veterans, has been at the forefront of the campaign.
 Led by retired Marine Lt.
-Col. David “Bull” Gurfein, the organization has worked to raise awareness, gather documentation, and build congressional support for the Medal of Honor effort.
-Through petitions, public outreach, and direct engagement with lawmakers, United American Patriots has helped ensure that Capers’ case remains a national conversation.
+Col. David “Bull” Gurfein, the organization has worked to raise awareness, gather documentation, and build congressional support.
+Through petitions, public outreach, and direct engagement with lawmakers, United American Patriots helped ensure that Capers’ case remained in the conversation.

-The BLKOPS Foundation has also been instrumental in amplifying Capers’ story.
-Focused on preserving and sharing the histories of service members in special operations forces, the foundation has organized events, educational initiatives, and media projects highlighting his legacy.
+The BLKOPS Foundation was also instrumental in amplifying Capers’ story.
+Focused on preserving and sharing the histories of service members in special operations forces, the foundation organized events, educational initiatives, and media projects highlighting his legacy.
 Team Capers, led by Robert L. Zackery III, has been central to these efforts, bringing together veterans, historians, and supporters committed to honoring Capers’ contributions.

 One of the most visible outcomes of this work is the documentary film “Iron Major,” available through Amazon as part of the BLK OPS series.
 The film explores Capers’ life from his early years through his service in Vietnam and the ongoing campaign for the Medal of Honor.
 By presenting his story through film, the documentary has introduced his legacy to a wider audience and helped generate public support for recognition.